amplitude/amplitude-docs/content/collections/web_experiment/en/implementation.md

 #### Segment integration

-Web Experimentation supports Segment by default.
+Web experimentation supports Segment by default.
 Add `integration=segment` as a query parameter to the script URL.
 For example, if you use Amplitude's US region:

 ```html
 <!-- Replace API_KEY with your project's API key -->